ZFarnworth/README_Generator/README.md

 ## Installation

-node (NPM)
+Node and NPM Inquirer

 ## Usage

-used to make a professional README for any current developer projects
+Used to create ReadME files for projects

 ## Credits

-ZTF
+Zac Farnworth

 ## License